 Have you thought about leaving it all behind and starting over?
 Ever imagine letting go of the trappings of modern life for one of spontaneity and adventure?
 Maybe not forever, but at least long enough to recharge your batteries and come back feeling fresh?

 Minimalist living is a growing trend.
 It may have seemed a novelty a few years ago when it broke into the cultural zeitgeist, but the fact that it continues to draw attention speaks to its value.
 There’s an unhealthy pressure from living in an age that requires constant communication, endless engagement, and little privacy.
-That’s where the simplicity of a teardrop camper or tiny house is so attractive.
+Perhaps that’s why the simplicity of a teardrop camper or tiny house is so attractive.

 With an unforgettable silhouette, teardrop campers evoke a sense of freedom.
-Their small-size is their strength.
-They offer a versatile living experience for those looking to break free from convention.
+Their small size is their strength.
+They offer a versatile, adventurous experience for those looking to break free from convention.

-However, hitch them to pretty much any type of car (no big trucks needed here) and take them almost anywhere.
+Another plus is that you can hitch them to pretty much any type of car (no big trucks needed here) and take them almost anywhere.
 What they lack in space they make up for with opportunity.
-A teardrop camper is an ultimate escape from traditional living.
+For many, a teardrop camper is the ultimate escape from traditional living.

 Tiny Traveling Homes

 If a teardrop camper is too much of a compromise, a tiny house may offer what you’re looking for.
-What it sacrifices in ease-of-use it makes up for in comfort of living.
+What a traveling tiny house sacrifices in ease-of-use it makes up for in comfort of living.

 Tiny homes are becoming ever more popular as people struggle with high housing costs.
 Instead of focusing on square footage, a tiny home allows you to focus more on location.